Are you wondering where to buy Pompeii tickets? Are you asking yourself “do I need to buy Pompeii tickets in advance?”

 Luggage storage

-As I have explained above, you are not allowed to bring large backpacks or bulky items inside the site.
-If necessary, you can leave your stuff in the luggage storage facility, free of charge, which is available at every gate.
+If needed, you can leave your stuff in the luggage storage facility, free of charge, which is available at every gate.

 Accessibility of Pompeii

-Pompeii is accessible, however please be advised that Porta Marina, which is the main gate to the site, is not wheelchair accessible.
-A special itinerary called Pompeii For All is designed specifically for people with mobility issues, parents towing children in buggies and anyone who wishes to visit in a more relaxed way.
+Porta Marina, which is the main gate to the site, is not wheelchair accessible.
+A special itinerary called Pompeii For All is designed for people with mobility issues, parents towing children in buggies and anyone who wishes to visit in a more relaxed way.

 Are dogs allowed in Pompeii?

-In theory, as long as your dog can be carried when entering the buildings around Pompeii, you should have no issue getting permission to take them to the site.
+As long as your dog can be carried when entering the buildings around Pompeii, you should have no issue getting permission to take him or her to the site.
 Just be aware that sometimes there may be stray dogs around.

 If you take a dog with you inside the site, you’re expected to clean up after your pet and keep them on a leash at all times.